imskm/kore-doc/api/http.md

 Processes an HTTP POST by taking the HTTP body and parsing it according to _application/x-www-form-urlencoded_.

-This function will automatically match any fields found against configured validators to check if they contained sensible date.
+This function will automatically match any fields found against configured validators to check if they contained sensible data.
 If the validators fail the field is automatically removed.

 | Parameter | Description |
 | --- | --- |